mahmoudimus/ac/docs/public/concepts/hosted-data-storage.md

 ### <a id="add-on-properties-request-example"></a>Request example

-To give you a very basic example you can set an add-on property like so:
+Add-on properties can be set like so:

     PUT /rest/atlassian-connect/1/addons/my-plugin-key/properties/my-property

     {"string":"string-value","number":5}

-And if you were to request it again you would get the following response:
+To request the value of the property we just set:

     GET /rest/atlassian-connect/1/addons/my-plugin-key/properties/my-property?JSONValue=true